Top 5 Places For Afternoon Tea In Pembrokeshire

 What draws people back time and time again is the breathtaking view over Milford Haven Marina.
 Foam’s large ‘Glass room’ allows you to dine as close to the sea as you could possibly get!

 To book Afternoon Tea with Foam call 01646 698985.

 Bothy Tea Room, Amroth

-Located in a group of white washed barns where once the Colby estate workers lived, a visit to Bothy Tea room’s is always a delight.
+Located in a group of whitewashed barns where once the Colby estate workers lived, a visit to Bothy Tea room’s is always a delight.
 With fresh cakes being made daily with the likes of ginger and pecan, courgette and lime, and dark chocolate and orange, it’s no wonder this little tea room is a favourite with locals and visitors alike!
-Not in the mood for afernoon tea? – No bother, the mother and daughter who have run the tearoom for the last 10 years have put together a menu full of delicious dishes with imaginative flavours for you to also enjoy.
+Not in the mood for afternoon tea? – No bother, the mother and daughter who have run the tearoom for the last 10 years have put together a menu full of delicious dishes with imaginative flavours for you to also enjoy.
 The tea room is surrounded by the prettiest woodland grounds, perfect for an afternoon stroll.

-Penally Abbey Country House, Tenby.
+Penally Abbey Country House, Tenby